hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/livesql.md

 # LiveSQL

-LiveSQL is a HotRod module that allows the developer to write flexible SQL `SELECT` queries using Java programming only.
+LiveSQL is a HotRod module that allows the developer to write flexible SQL `SELECT` queries using only Java programming code.

 The generator produces Java classes that represent tables, views, and columns and they can be used to assemble and run a `SELECT` query.